Hua Nui | Fruiticulture Institute

 Fruiticulture food forests can be implemented not only at farms, but in all urban and suburban settings: from residential properties with lawns and woods, to city parks, to highway parkways, to school and hospital grounds, and all other green and empty spaces.
 These will feed and beautify our world, and improve air quality and climate stability.
 The gains in human and animal health would be epic!

-If America were to devote as much to fruit, nut and vegetable culture as it presently devotes to animal culture, it would feed perhaps five times as many people as it presently does.
+If America were to devote as much to fruit, nut and vegetable agriculture as it presently devotes to animal agriculture, it would feed perhaps five times as many people as it presently does.
 The world can feed 10 to 30 times its present population, if the best use were made of our resources.
-Local green economies would thrive and displace toxic junk food industries.
+Local green economies would thrive and displace toxic meat and junk food industries.
 Disease rates and healthcare needs would plummet.
 Hospitals would be nearly empty; the medical and pharmaceutical industries would become nearly obsolete.

-If the world were to adopt Fruiticulture and embrace natural health education, as we will offer at Hua Nui, and as we currently offer via our Vibrant Health & Wealth Academy, this could arrest and possibly reverse the impending catastrophic effects of climate change, eliminate diet-related diseases, and make the whole world a veritable Garden of Eden, a peaceful Planet of Abundance and unlimited vibrant health.
+If the world were to adopt Fruiticulture and embrace natural health education, as taught in our Fruiticulture book, and we will offer at Hua Nui, and as we currently offer via our Vibrant Health & Wealth Academy, this could arrest and possibly reverse the impending catastrophic effects of climate change, eliminate diet-related diseases, and make the whole world a veritable Garden of Eden, a peaceful planet of abundance and unlimited vibrant health.
 The time is ripe!